Log configuration and usage for Supply Chain Security Tools - Store

 Level Description

-When SCST - Store is deployed at a specific verbosity level, all logs of that level and lower are output to the console.
-For example, setting the verbosity level to More outputs logs from Minimal to More, while Debug and Trace logs are muted.
+When SCST - Store is deployed at a specific verbosity level, all logs of that level and lower are printed in the console.
+For example, setting the verbosity level to More prints logs from Minimal to More but does not print Debug and Trace logs.

 Currently, the application logs output at these levels: